dpastorgalan/personal_web/content/publication/2024-Zhu-GRL/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
  image:
-  caption: 'Early Devonian (410–415 Ma) global plate tectonic map and paleolatitudes of the Amur Block and Siberia Craton during 600–150 Ma'
+  caption: 'Early Devonian global plate tectonic map and paleolatitudes of the Amur Block and Siberia Craton'
   focal_point: ""
   preview_only: false